 1990s, the government still faces challenges to maintaining the democratic process.
 Despite efforts to purge corruption, it continues to permeate all levels of government.
-In a recent study, some 94% of respondents ranked corrupt practices as the third most critical problem facing Croatia, after unemployment and government efficacy.
+In a 2022 study, some 29% of respondents ranked corrupt practices as the most critical problem facing Croatia, followed by inflation (26%), poverty (19%) and government efficacy (10%).
 Although a federal anti-corruption body prosecutes high-level corruption, notably resulting in the arrests of a former PM, Zagreb's mayor, and numerous other government officials, verdicts are rarely enforced.
 Ongoing corruption and political scandals provoke skepticism of the political process and distrust of public officials.
 As a result, election turnout tends to be relatively low.